 - We will always cut your frame to fit your panel size unless notified.

 - We use our standard Leaded Glass Groove (5/16”) unless you tell us you need Copper Foil/Etched Glass Groove (3/16”).

 Modified groove depth or width, add $8 to first frame, $4 each additional for the same cut.

 Putting on dark stain or painting it?
 Ask for Mineral Streaked Oak wood and deduct 20%.
 If you are painting, Poplar is also a nice option if you do not want to see any grain.

 Finishing: Clear top-coat $1.50/lineal foot, Stain plus clear top-coat $1.75/lineal foot

 Other woods available upon request:

-Ash, Birch, Mahogany, Purpleheart, Poplar, Hickory, Elm, and Beech
+Ash, Birch, Mahogany, Purpleheart, Poplar, Hickory, and Beech.

 Check the Wood Species Page for more details about the various woods we carry.